peeyushtestcray/WinUI-Gallery/README.md

 ![WinUI Screenshot](README_Images/WinUIGalleryLanding.PNG)

-Shows all of the XAML UI components in an interactive format.
+It Shows all of the XAML UI components in an interactive format.
 This app is the interactive companion to the [Fluent Design Guidelines](https://docs.microsoft.com/windows/apps/design/basics/) and shows the usage of the [WinUI](https://docs.microsoft.com/windows/apps/winui/) APIs.

 ## The WinUI Gallery shows how to: